The Mammoth Mountain Snowmaking System

 Once the right weather conditions arrive, the snowmaking crew is on call 24 hours a day, seven days a week, taking advantage of ideal conditions the moment they hit the hill.

-Snowmaking Crews Work all Night Long
+Snowmaking Crews Work All Night Long

 They work all night to prepare the mountain for you to enjoy skiing, riding, and tubing.